Expats Talk about Health Insurance and Healthcare in Buenos Aires, Argentina

 Will I need to travel to see a specialist?

 "Yes, there are a good number of medical specialists in Buenos Aires, Argentina.
 People in Buenos Aires have access to a wide range of medical specialists, including general practitioners, specialists in internal medicine, cardiologists, neurologists, oncologists, and many more.
 For highly specialized medical care, people in Buenos Aires typically go to one of the city's many private hospitals, which offer a wide range of services and treatments.
-Additionally, the city is home to several world-renowned medical research centers, such as the Institute of Biomedical Research of Buenos Aires, which specialize in cutting-edge treatments and research," said one expat living in Buenos Aires .
+Additionally, the city is home to several world-renowned medical research centers, such as the Institute of Biomedical Research of Buenos Aires, which specialize in cutting-edge treatments and research," commented one expat living in Buenos Aires , Argentina.

 Are common prescription medications available in Buenos Aires?